start-again-06/AI-Integrated-Dating-App/backend/Readme.md

 This repository contains the backend infrastructure for the AI Integrated Dating App.
 The backend is responsible for secure authentication, orchestration of AI-powered date plan generation, business logic enforcement, and persistent data storage.

-It acts as the system’s **source of truth**, ensuring that all AI outputs are validated, structured, filtered, and safely stored before being exposed to the mobile client.
+It acts as the system’s source of truth, ensuring that all AI outputs are validated, structured, filtered, and safely stored before being exposed to the mobile client.

-The backend is designed to be **secure, scalable, and explainable**, prioritizing clarity of data flow and explicit user control over AI-driven decisions.
+The backend is designed to be secure, scalable, and explainable, prioritizing clarity of data flow and explicit user control over AI-driven decisions.

 ---